wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api-proxy.md

 - cURL
 - Postman

-In this tutorial, we will be using the inbuilt OpenAPI Console.
+In this tutorial, let's use the inbuilt OpenAPI Console.

 1. Click **Test** from the left navigation.